 Think going to a small college will hurt your chances for graduate school?
 Take a look at the “Baccalaureate Origins of S&E Doctorate Recipients.”
 All of the big name schools are there but the list also includes schools that would qualify as colleges no one has ever heard of such Kalamazoo College, Earlham College, Hendrix College, and Lawrence University.

 You can download a list of institutions with Rhodes Scholars at The Rhodes Trust.
 Be sure to pay attention to the warnings about using the statistics.
 Also, keep in mind some institutions have a much stronger process in place to assist students in applying for such scholarships.
 Yes, Harvard, Yale, and Princeton are at the top of the list.
-However, Sewanee: The University of South actually has had one more Rhodes scholar than the University of Michigan.
+However, Sewanee: The University of South actually has had one more Rhodes scholar than Georgetown and the University of Mississippi one more than UC Berkeley.

 Another website to visit is the Fulbright Student Awards and look up which schools have received awards by year.
-In 2014-15, students from the University of North Texas received as many awards as students from the University of Michigan and only 3 less than Harvard.
+In 2017-18 Roanoke College had as many awards as Carleton College and Truman State University had one more award than Washington University in St. Louis.

 The Washington University Medical School has a table showing the undergraduate institutions represented by their incoming class.
 I did a post just on the this table, Do College Rankings Matter?
 Examining the table (at the time) shows that: